Sbarli888/Sample-Airlines/README.md

 1. [Run in the native emulators.][emulators]
 1. [Deploy on device via QR code.][QR code]
 1. [Deploy via cable connection.][USB deploy]

+## Limitations

+* You cannot use the seat selector on devices running Android versions earlier than Honeycomb.
+* [jQuery Mobile 1.3.1][jQuery Mobile 1.3.1] is a legacy release.
+Many APIs are now deprecated.
+* The login is a dummy functionality.
+The login data is hardcoded and is never verified on login.
+* Only the trip management functionality is implemented.

 [device simulator]: http://docs.telerik.com/platform/appbuilder/testing-your-app/running-apps-in-simulator/launch-simulator
 [companion]: http://docs.telerik.com/platform/appbuilder/testing-your-app/running-on-devices/run-companion/using-appbuilder-companion-app